pilotmoon/popclipweb/site/guide/index.md

 ## Languages and Translation

 PopClip's user interface is developed in English and is translated into Chinese (Traditional and Simplified), French, German, Italian, Japanese, Korean, Portuguese, Russian, Slovak, Spanish, and Turkish.
-These translations have been produced by a mixture of paid professional translators and volunteer users.
+These translations have been produced by a mix of paid translation services and volunteer users.

 Users can contribute translations in their own language using the CrowdIn platform.
 If you would like to add or suggest changes to translations please go to: [Pilotmoon Apps project on CrowdIn](https://crowdin.com/project/pilotmoon-apps).
 If your language does not exist in the project, send me an email so I can add it.